Being self-employed means that more often than not, I find myself working from home.

 Here are some of my favourite places to work from home:

 I won’t deny it, Wayland’s Yard is absolutely my home from home.
-You’ll find this absolute gem, which also has a flagship in Worcester, located on Bull Street right opposite the tram station.
+You’ll find this absolute gem, which also has a flagship in Worcester and a spot in Bristol, located on Bull Street right opposite the tram station.

-I can’t tell you how much I LOVE it here, Wayland’s is the place where I always find myself becoming most productive and smashing through my work.
-They opened in the city in 2018, and have been going from strength to strength ever since they began serving up their delicious coffee and mouthwatering Aussie Eggs.
+I can’t tell you how much I love it here; Wayland’s is the place where I always find myself becoming most productive and smashing through my work.

-With two locations in the city – one on Colmore Row and the more recent venue on Lower Temple Street – 200 Degrees is a fantastic coffee roasters with shops that are beginning to take over multiple cities across the country.
+With two locations in the city – one on Colmore Row, the other on Lower Temple Street – 200 Degrees is a fantastic coffee roasters with shops that are beginning to crop up in multiple cities across the country.

 So if quality coffee and top-notch food are on your list to help you become more productive, then head on down and say hello the the guys at Ngopi.